ytnuf/very_short_simple_shape_shift_game/README.txt

 This game is for the Untilted Gmae Jam #102, with the theme of ShapeShift.

-The name is currently W.I.P.
+The name is Very Short Simple Shape Shift Game.